-At an initial closing on January 2, 2024 and at subsequent closings on January 12, 2024, January 22, 2024 and January 26, 2024, the Company issued to certain accredited investors convertible promissory notes of \$5,014,500, for which the Company received \$4,844,625 in net proceeds (the "January Notes").
+At an initial closing on January 2, 2024 and at subsequent closings on January 12, 2024, January 22, 2024 and January 26, 2024, the Company issued to certain accredited investors convertible promissory notes of an aggregate amount of \$5,014,500, for which the Company received \$4,844,625 in net proceeds (the "January Notes").
 As a result, the Company incurred fees of \$169,875 which was recorded as a debt discount in the unaudited condensed consolidated financial statements.
 The convertible promissory notes bore interest at a rate of 6.00% per year, compounded annually, and were due and payable upon request by each investor on or after the 12-month anniversary of the original issuance date of each note.
-The January Notes were required to convert to shares of common stock upon a qualified offering (as defined in the January Notes) at the lesser of the price paid per share multiplied by 75% or the quotient resulting from dividing \$80,000,000 by the outstanding shares of common stock on a fully diluted basis immediately prior to the qualified offering.
+The terms of the January Notes required the January Notes to be converted into shares of common stock upon a qualified offering (as defined in the January Notes) at the lesser of the price paid per share multiplied by 75% or the quotient resulting from dividing \$80,000,000 by the outstanding shares of common stock on a fully diluted basis immediately prior to the qualified offering.

-Upon closing of the Offering, the January Notes converted into 2,104,562 shares of common stock based upon a conversion price of \$2.42 per share.
+Upon closing of the Offering, the January Notes converted into 2,104,562 shares of common stock based upon a conversion price of \$2.42 per share, and 3,542 shares of our common stock were issued upon exercise of warrants.
 Furthermore, the Company granted 63,479 warrants to purchase common stock to the placement agent of the January Notes at an exercise price of \$2.42 per share.